jasjeetIM/SWE-smith/CONTRIBUTING.md

 * `log_parser` function: A function that parses the logs produced by the repository's test suite.
 We've annotated `RepoProfile` in `swesmith/profiles/base.py` with docstrings to (1) help you understand the purpose of each function/property, and (2) point out which fields are required, optional, or have reasonable defaults.

-Check out #116 and d8b20f3f2ee13e8c9b6ef9495c25e9704008d07a for examples of PRs / commits that added new repositories.
+Check out [#116](https://github.com/SWE-bench/SWE-smith/pull/116) and [d8b20f3f](https://github.com/SWE-bench/SWE-smith/commit/d8b20f3f2ee13e8c9b6ef9495c25e9704008d07a) for examples of PRs / commits that added new repositories.

 We're always looking to add more repositories, so if you have a favorite open-source project, please consider adding it!
 To contribute, make a new PR with the corresponding code.

-If you need help, open an issue and ask @richardzhuang0412, @john-b-yang, or @klieret for help!
+If you need help, open an issue and ask [@richardzhuang0412](https://github.com/richardzhuang0412), [@john-b-yang](https://github.com/john-b-yang), or [@klieret](https://github.com/klieret) for help!

 ### Create task instances